sashfaq911/Health_Insurance_Premium_Predictor/README.md

   <a href="#license">License</a>
 </p>

 A machine learning–powered web app that estimates personalized insurance costs based on factors such as age, income, BMI, smoking habits, and medical history.

-Designed with transparency in mind, the app not only predicts premiums but also helps users understand which lifestyle and health choices contribute most to their costs.
 Built using **Streamlit** with **machine learning models** trained on synthetic insurance data, it demonstrates the end-to-end process of solving a real-world problem — from data preprocessing and model development to deployment with an interactive user interface.

 ## ❗ Problem Statement  <a name="problem-statement"></a>
 Health insurance premiums vary widely based on factors such as age, lifestyle, and medical history, making them difficult for individuals to estimate and understand.